3liz/lizmap-documentation/en/source/index.rst

 :Copyright: CC-BY-SA
 :Contact: info@3liz.com
 :Organization: 3Liz
-:Abstract: This document contains the complete documentation of Lizmap the application to publish online maps : the QGIS plugin and Lizmap Web Client application
+:Abstract: This document contains the complete documentation of Lizmap the application to publish online maps: the QGIS plugin and Lizmap Web Client application

 .. meta::
-  :description lang=en:This document contains the complete documentation of Lizmap the application to publish online maps : the QGIS plugin and Lizmap Web Client application
+  :description lang=en:This document contains the complete documentation of Lizmap the application to publish online maps: the QGIS plugin and Lizmap Web Client application
   :keywords: Lizmap, QGIS, Server, webmapping, publication, plugin, 3liz

 .. toctree::